 *Information about using the online checker:

-- The online checker link will take you to the 'My Early Learning' website.
-You can choose to create an account.
+- The online checker link will take you to the 'Two Year Old Funding Application’ website.

 - You'll need your National Insurance Number.

-- Give the reference number to your chosen childcare provider, they will check that this is valid and let you know when your child can start their free childcare.
+- Give the letter to your chosen childcare provider, they will check that this is valid and let you know when your child can start their free childcare.

-You may also be eligible based on the following (non-economic) criteria if your child:
+B) Your child may also be eligible based on the following (non-economic) criteria if:

 |A child who turns 2 years between:||Can be considered for a place from the beginning of the:|